caltechlibrary/newt/newtrouter_explained.md

 ## Changes from the first prototype to the second.

 - routes include a pipeline rather than fixed stages
-- `newt` has been replaced by `newtrouter`.
+- `newt` was replaced by `newtrouter`.
 It does less.
-It just routes data.
+It just routes data now.
+It does more, you can have any number of stages in our data pipeline now.
 It doesn't know how to package things.
 - `newtmustache` has replaced Pandoc web service as the Newt template engine of choice.
 Mustache is a popular templating language and well supported in numerious programming languages.
 It provided easier to debug issue than working with Pandoc server. `newtmustache` does require of configuration.
 - each pipeline stage has its own timeout setting